MDSUHAIL786/Login-validation-form/README.md

-this is just login validation form using html,css and javaSript
+Login validation form with shaking effect when user enter wrong email(format) and empty password.